County councils are commonly awarded coats of arms,

 Being the same design as found on the arms, the same limitation on use applies to armorial banners, as it does to the original arms from which they derive.
 Thus, the armorial banner flown by a council, formed from its coat of arms, remains its sole property, albeit that it is deployed in flag form; it represents only the council who owns the design it bears.

 A common misconception however, is that such heraldic banners used by county councils, are county flags, representing the county in a general way and available for residents to hoist.
 This is not the case.
 In the UK coats of arms are not awarded to towns, cities or counties as entities in their own right but to the administrative bodies, usually councils, which run them.
 Unless a design has been specifically released to the public by the arms holder i.e. the council, the design remains the property, solely, of that council.
+As stated in the magazine of a Hampshire society which adopted a seal in 1906, “counties have no arms and consequently no right to bear a shield”.

-This is highlighted by the College of Arms in reference to the revised flag flying regulations of 2012 stating “The regulations are not intended to permit the flying of armorial flags or flags bearing coats of arms;….
+Today, this is highlighted by the College of Arms in reference to the revised flag flying regulations of 2012 stating “The regulations are not intended to permit the flying of armorial flags or flags bearing coats of arms;….
 It is unlawful to fly or use a flag of the arms of any local authority save on sites or premises occupied by that authority.”
 Given that the 2012 regulations make specific reference to flags of a “county” and “historic county” this categorical statement puts it beyond doubt that local authority banners are not county flags!

 It is also spelt out in the publication “The Arms of the County Councils of East and West Sussex and the diocese of Chichester”